contains the active ingredient bevacizumab

 When you must not be given it

-1. you have had an allergic reaction to AVASTIN or any ingredients listed at the end of this leaflet
+1. you have had an allergic reaction to Avastin or any ingredients listed at the end

 3. the package is torn or shows signs of tampering